-Your child’s SEN support plan will set out not just what the school will do to help your child meet his targets, but also what you as parents can do at home.
+Your child’s SEN support plan will set out not just what the school will do to help your child meet their targets, but also what you as parents can do at home.
 It’s important to take these tasks or obligations seriously, and make an effort to fulfil them.
 If you’re having difficulty and feel you can’t wait till your child’s next review, speak to the SENCO.

 Deal with problems promptly

 If something has happened at school that concerns you, try to deal with it swiftly by making an appointment to speak to the SENCO.
 ‘It’s always best to address problems as they arise, otherwise they can fester and resentment can build,’ explains Carmel.

 Bear in mind that many SENCOs are also teachers with their own class to look after, and only perform their SENCO duties part-time.
 ‘The SENCO should be willing to talk to or meet with you, but she is likely to be teaching and dealing with other SEN children too, and may not be able to respond, or solve the problem, instantly,’ Carmel says.

 It’s helpful to the SENCO if you share information and ideas about how you manage your child’s SEN at home.
 ‘You know best what works and doesn’t work for them, and children often thrive if there’s consistency between what happens at school and at home,’ says Carmel.